e-vinci/web3-2025/src/data/post/course-lessons/lesson-2-deploy-persistence.md

 You should see a new `/generated` folder - as this is generated code, we should never update it manually - see it as a library, even if it's in the repository.
 This is the "client" code as in code that allows you to interact with the database using JavaScript.

-We're going to test it using a simple `db-read.js` file:
+We're going to test it using a simple `db-read.js` file to ensure our prisma client has been properly generated.

 ```javascript
 const { PrismaClient } = require('./generated/prisma');